vipmax/anycoder/readme.md

 1. anycoder watches all files in your project directory
 2. When you save a file containing the `??` marker, it detects the change
-3. The AI analyzes the surrounding context and generates appropriate code
+3. The AI analyzes the surrounding context and generates appropriate code patch
-4. The generated code automatically replaces the `??` marker in your file
+4. anycoder analyzes the generated code patch and tries to apply it to file
+5. If the patch is successfully applied, anycoder rewrites the file

 ## Setup